Towards relativistic generalization of collapse models: Non-linear unraveling

-We aim at generalizing Eq.~\eqref{eq.non-linear.unrav} to the relativistic regime so that the corresponding master equation is relativistically covariant.
-The master equation can be equivalently obtained from the linear unraveling of Eq.~\eqref{eq.non-linear.unrav} for the non-normalized vector $\ket{\phi(t)}$.
+The {corresponding master equation (ME), which is what we aim to generalize to the relativistic regime,} can be more simply obtained from the linear unraveling of Eq.~\eqref{eq.non-linear.unrav} for the non-normalized vector $\ket{\phi(t)}$.
 It reads \cite{adler2007collapse}